Business Lawyer Washington, DC

 A succession plan for your business is not just a plan that states what happens when you retire or decide to leave your business.
 It can be used for all levels of employees as a contingency plan when employees retire, resign, get sick, fired, or pass away.
 It is a means to identify and develop employees that you feel may become future leaders of your company, not just at the executive level but at all levels.

+Having a succession plan in place helps businesses prepare for any circumstances by knowing in advance which workers are qualified and trained to move up in the company.
 This is an important part of a business’ plan and is needed to keep continuity when personnel leaves unexpectedly or otherwise.
 These plans avert potential organizational chaos and keep the company running without any negative impact.
 Identifying future leaders is good for employee morale and can increase employee retention.

-A Washington, DC Business Lawyer’s Strategies for Developing a Successful Succession Plan
+Strategies for Developing a Successful Succession Plan:

 Plan Ahead and Be Proactive